 Vermont's Universal Recycling Law requires recycling of plastic containers, glass bottles, metal cans, paper, and cardboard.
 Events of all kinds need to provide for recycling.
 Further, the law requires that any trash container in a public buildings or on public land must be accompanied by a recycling container.
 It is helpful to have clear signs next to every receptacle with examples of what is recyclable.
 Note that common single-use items such as plastic bags, coated paper products (paper cups and plates), plastic utensils, and containers with food or liquid in them are not recyclable.

 Learn more about ACSWMD's recycling containers available for public events.
 Waste Warrior volunteers can help staff waste sorting stations to reduce contamination of recyclables.
 Learn more and request Waste Warrior volunteers.

-All food scraps will be banned from the landfill in Vermont starting July 1, 2020, so have a plan for collecting food scraps and used cooking oil at your event.
-For smaller events, food scraps could be taken to the District Transfer Station or your town drop-off.
+All food scraps are banned from the trash in Vermont.
+Plan to collect food scraps and used cooking oil at your event.
+For smaller events, food scraps can be taken to the District Transfer Station or your town drop-off.
 For larger events, find a hauler who provides collection of food scraps.

 Make sure you know what is accepted for composting and what contaminants should be kept out.
 Please note that no compostable products, including paper napkins, compostable cups, dishware, and utensils are accepted for composting drop-off or collection in Addison County.
 It is helpful to have signs with examples of acceptable items (either pictures or the real thing!) next to every collection container.
 If applicable, coordinate with food vendors or caterers about how serviceware and food scraps will be handled.